skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     a.
 Down to the `printNumbersOnPage` method, select the conditional inside the nested for loop and extract it as a method called `printNumberAt`.

     b.
-To to the newly created `printNumbersAt` method. **NOT SURE WHAT TO DO HERE**
-- Notice that this new method takes two parameters but really only uses one, namely their combination as "row offset plus column offset times rows per page".
-Extract parameter from that expression, and tell it to replace both occurences.
-It should also remove the other two parameters in this case.
+Go to the newly created `printNumbersAt` method.
+Although the method takes two parameters, in both places where the parameters are used in the method, they are used in the same expression: `rowOffset + col * rowsPerPage`.

+      Instead of passing in two separate parameters, refactor and extract a parameter from the expression `rowOffset + col * rowsPerPage`.
+Check the box to replace both occurrences.
+The refactoring should clean up the original two parameters automatically.

     c.
-Let's look at the row-offset variable of the outer loop.
-It seems to be initialized as page offset, then stop at a boundary similarly depending on page offset.
-It is only used in the index computation.
-Change it so that it instead starts at 0 and ends at rows-per-page minus 1, and change the index computation to include an additional page-offset.
-Run your tests to make sure they still pass.
-Maybe also perform a Rename refactoring to now call the variable `row`.
+Go back to the `printNumbersOnPage` method. `rowOffset` is being used as the loop variable for the outer loop.
+Both the initial value for `rowOffset` and the stopping condition are based on the value of `getPageOffset()`, which just makes the loop harder to understand.
+Clean this up as follows:
+        - Use refactoring to rename `rowOffset` to `row`.
+        - In the call to `printNumberAt`, change `row` to `row + getPageOffset()`.
+        - Change the outer loop so that `row` begins at 0 and ends at `rowsPerPage - 1`.
+        - Run the tests to make sure they still pass.

     d.
-Looking at the stopping tests in our for loops, we are more used to seeing them with a less than comparison, rather with a "less than or equal to the number minus 1" comparison.
-So fix those up, and run our tests to make sure they still pass.
+Lastly, fix the stopping condition for each for loop to be a "less-than some value" comparison rather than a "less-than-or-equal-to some value minus one" comparison.

 ## Step 5: Reducing the number of fields